Sprite

 resetMass()

 Recalculates the sprite's mass based on its current density and size.
+Does not change the sprite's center of mass, to do so use the `resetCenterOfMass` function.

 Source: